simphony/docs/docs/source/general_architecture.md

    backend -[hidden]-> spe
 ```

-- The *Semantic layer* are the classes generated from the ontology and follow the CUDS API.
+- The *Semantic layer* are the classes generated from the ontology with the CUDS API.
 - The *Interoperability layer* maps the changes in the semantic layer to calls in the syntactic layer.
 - The *Syntactic layer* provides access to the backend.